-I'm a 25-year-old, baseball enthusiast, Orton-Gillingham certified educator pursuing a master's degree in Curriculum and Instruction.
-I've been teaching kids ages 8-18 for over nine years how to read and write and I intend on making it my lifelong endeavor to continue helping dyslexics.
+I'm a 26-year-old, baseball enthusiast, Orton-Gillingham certified educator pursuing a Master's degree in Curriculum and Instruction.
+I've been teaching kids ages 8-18 for over ten years on how to read and write and I intend to make it my lifelong endeavor to continue.
+I would like to mainly focus on the dyslexic population, as it is widely misunderstood or poorly studied.
 I will become IMSLEC and ALTA certified within the next two years and I couldn't be happier.

 Being right was largely a matter of explanations.
 Intellectual man has become an explaining creature.
 Fathers to children, wives to husbands, lecturers to listeners, experts to laymen, colleagues to colleagues, doctors to patients, man to his own soul, explained.
 The roots of this, the causes of the other, the source of events, the history, the structure, the reasons why.
 For the most part, in one ear out the other.
 The soul wanted what it wanted.
 It had its own natural knowledge.